marckoch/digital-cv/README.md

 ## good knowledge in

-Kubernetes, Docker, Javascript, Typescript, React, Angular, HTML, CSS, TDD, Design Patterns, Domain Driven Design, Openshift
+Kubernetes, Docker, Javascript, Typescript, React, Angular, HTML, CSS, TDD, Design Patterns, Domain Driven Design, Openshift, arc42

 ## would love to do more of